naiyt/reddit-replier/README.md

 Blacklist
 ---------

 Add users you never want to reply to to `BLACKLIST.txt`.
 The bot being run will automatically be added to the blacklist (so that it won't get stuck in a loop with itself).
+A bot will never reply to itself or reply to a comment it has already replied to.
+Sometimes bots can get stuck in loops with other bots, so if you see that happen make sure you add it to `BLACKLIST.txt`.

 TODO
 ----

-* UPDATE DOCS!
 * Improve test coverage
 * Implement OAuth instead of plain text passwords?
 * Better logging and error handling
+* Get on pip